 Level: intermediate

-As the name suggests, this one kicks your stabilizers into action!
+Stability ball hamstring curls is a hamstring curl alternative that kicks your stabilizers into action!
 If you like the burning sensation experienced during exercise, then this exercise is for you!
 Stability ball hamstring curls follow the same movement pattern as the leg curl machine provides, and therefore, makes for a perfect at-home lying leg curl substitute.

 You need a stability ball to perform this exercise.
 If you don’t already have one, they are an ideal accessory to any home gym, with a never-ending list of exercises that can be done!
 If you’re stuck for options, check these ones out here.